Don't go on river without Echo Paddles

 But the best part about Echo Paddles is the company itself: An off grid, passive solar workshop powers the woodworking equipment with solar panels and a back-up veggie oil powered diesel generator for cloudy Canadian days.

 Story by Jessica A. Knoblauch.
 This article originally appeared in Plenty in July 2008.
-This story was added to MNN.com in October 2009.
+This story was added to MNN.com.